 Flat sleeping surface

 DO – Use the flat firm surface of an infant crib mattress or the mattress that comes with your bassinet/pack’n’play.
 The firmness is developmentally appropriate, especially as babies start to roll, push up, and explore how their body moves.

 DON’T – Don’t add anything to create an incline, unless thoroughly discussed with your doctor.
 Research shows the incline does not help with reflux unless it is very severe.
+(This is something that should be discussed in-depth with your pediatrician.)
 An incline puts baby at risk for positional asphyxiation.

 DON’T – If baby falls asleep in a car seat, stroller, swing or another inclined baby device don’t leave them sleeping in there if there is another option available, such as a crib, bassinet or pack’n’play.